GabrielHall02/BookHelper/README.md

-Main app is in my-app
+Main app is in my-app\n
 Client module is in bookhelperclient